Education in England: Legally compulsory education

+Education or training is compulsory for all children aged 5 to 18.
+Students must stay in a traditional school setting until the age of 16.
+After this age they are required to continue in education or training until their 18th birthday, either through full-time further education, training through an apprenticeship, or working or volunteering while in part-time education or training.
+State-provided schooling and sixth-form education are paid for by taxes.

-Full-time education is compulsory for all children aged 5 to 18, either at school or otherwise, with a child beginning primary education during the school year they turn 5.
+A child begins primary education during the school year they turn 5.
 Children between the ages of 3 and 5 are entitled to 600 hours per year of optional, state-funded, pre-school education.
 This can be provided in "playgroups", nurseries, community childcare centres or nursery classes in schools.

-The age at which a pupil may choose to stop education is commonly known as the "leaving age" for compulsory education.
-This age was raised to 18 by the Education and Skills Act 2008; the change took effect in 2013 for 16-year-olds and 2015 for 17-year-olds.
-From this time, the school leaving age (which remains 16) and the education leaving age (which is now 18) have been separated.
-State-provided schooling and sixth-form education are paid for by taxes.

-All children in England must currently therefore receive an effective education (at school or otherwise) from the first "prescribed day", which falls on or after their fifth birthday until their 18th birthday, and must remain in school until the last Friday in June of the school year in which they turn 16.
-The education leaving age was raised in 2013 to the year in which they turn 17 and in 2015 to their 18th birthday for those born on, or after, 1 September 1997.
+All children in England must currently therefore receive an effective education (at school or otherwise) from the first "prescribed day", which falls on or after their fifth birthday, and must remain in school until the last Friday in June of the school year in which they turn 16.
 The prescribed days are 31 August, 31 December and 31 March.
 The school year begins on 1 September (or 1 August if a term starts in August).

-The compulsory stages of education are broken into a Foundation Stage (covering the last part of optional and first part of compulsory education), 4 Key Stages, and post-16 education, sometimes unofficially termed Key Stage Five, which takes a variety of forms, including 6th Form, which covers the last 2 years of Secondary Education in schools.
+The compulsory stages of education are broken into a Foundation Stage (covering the last part of optional and first part of compulsory education), 4 Key Stages, and post-16 education, sometimes unofficially termed Key Stage Five, which takes a variety of different forms, including the sixth-form.